Ratecard/docs/docs/filtering/introduction.md

 /feedback?created_at=between(now(), now('-30 day'))
 ```

-Breaking down the example we see the `between` conditional function being used with 2 parameters.
+Breaking down the example we see the `between` conditional function being used with 2 arguments.
 Let's take a look at the between function first.
-In a regular filter expression it would take 3 parameters, but when used in a basic expression filter the first parameter will be the property, which is `created_at` in this case (this goes for all other functions as well).
-The second and third parameter are both the `now` function.
-This function returns the current date, which can optionally take a parameter to modify the date.
-It can only be used as a parameter of a conditional function.
+In a regular filter expression it would take 3 arguments, but when used in a basic expression filter the first argument will be the property, which is `created_at` in this case (this goes for all other functions as well).
+The second and third arguments are both the `now` function.
+This function returns the current date, which can optionally take an argument to modify the date.
+It can only be used as an argument of a conditional function.

 As an additional example let's turn the first example into a basic filter expression:
 ```js